-Anaphora is a device where the same word or phrase is repeated after regular intervals to achieve a rhetorical effect.
+Anaphora is a device where the same word or phrase is repeated at regular intervals to achieve a rhetorical effect.

 Function of Rhetoric

-Rhetoric, as explained above, is a tool for writers and orators which empower them to convince their readers and listeners about their point of views.
-The otherwise plain argument fails to make any impact.
-Often, we witness the literary devices being employed in religious sermons and political speeches to make comparisons, to evoke tender emotions, to censure rivals and all this is done to persuade listeners.
+Rhetoric, as explained above, is a tool for writers and orators which empowers them to convince their readers and listeners about their point of view.
+Often, we find rhetoric examples in religious sermons and political speeches.
+They aim to make comparisons, to evoke tender emotions, to censure rivals and all this is done to persuade listeners.

-Advertisers give their ads a touch of rhetoric to boost up their sales by convincing people that their product is better than other products in the market.
-For instance, in an advertisement, a girl, after shampooing her hair says, “I can’t stop touching my hair”, an attempt to entice consumers through visual rhetoric to have soft and shiny hair like her.
+Advertisers give their ads a touch of rhetoric to boost their sales by convincing people that their product is better than other products in the market.
+For instance, in an advertisement, a girl – after shampooing her hair – says, “I can’t stop touching my hair.”
+This is an attempt to entice consumers, through visual rhetoric, to have soft and shiny hair like her.